-2. Demand reduction (due to societal change)
+2. Demand reduction (que to societal change)

-- > Concerns over the costs of a University education affordability and - value for money Alternative course delivery (such as Massive Open Online Courses) Shorter/more semester led courses
+- > Concerns over the costs of a University education affordability and Alternative course delivery (such as Massive Open Online Courses) - Shorter/more semester led courses.

-More competition for value and reduced demand for year round student accommodation in the longer term resulting in lower profitability
+More competition for value and reduced demand for year round student accommodation in the longer term resulting in lower profitability and asset values

-What happened in 2014

-During 2016, rolled out PRISM, our digital and scalable operating plottorm, driving efficiency and customer service
+What happened in 2016 During 2016, rolled out PRISM, our digital and scalable operating platform, driving efficiency and customer service